ChunHwan/Reproducible-Research_CourseProject1/PA1_template.md

 •interval: Identifier for the 5-minute interval in which measurement was taken

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.

+#### Assignment
+• Loading and preprocessing the data
+> - 1.
+Load the data
+> - 2.
+Process/transform the data (if necessary) into a format suitable for your analysis
+• What is mean total number of steps taken per day?
+• What is the average daily activity pattern?
+• Imputing missing values
+• Are there differences in activity patterns between weekdays and weekends?